 It's true that Australia has some large predators on land and in the ocean, but let's put things into perspective.
-Statistically speaking, more people die per year from mosquitos, car accidents, vending machines, or drowning than from a shark bite.
-More people cop a fatal blow to the head from a Champagne cork or a coconut!
+Statistically speaking, more people die every year from mosquitos, car accidents, vending machines, or drowning than from a shark bite.
+More people cop a fatal blow to the head from a flying Champagne cork or a falling coconut!

 With 22,293 miles (35,877km) of coastline, it's a point of pride that nearly every Aussie is taught to swim as a kid, and a love of the beach is at the heart of the nation's identity.
 Most locals are keen swimmers and never encounter a shark up close.
 But, it's also true that some parts of the coast are more dangerous than others.

-Most shark bite incidents are random and a case of mistaken identity, with the shark making an investigatory bite.
+Most shark bite incidents are random, unprovoked and a case of mistaken identity, with the shark making an investigatory bite.

 Here are the facts, and some handy safety tips, so you can enjoy the water without fear.
 Be prepared, not paranoid.

 Ever since Jaws hit our movie screens in 1975, there has been a continual fear of these apex predators.
 Here are some of the most common myths.

 Myth 1: Sharks are breeding like rabbits and the ocean is overrun with them

 Busted: This is biologically impossible.
 The three species considered dangerous to humans (white, bull and tiger) sexually mature later in life, won't breed every year and will only have a small number of young.
 Many may not survive due to becoming food for other marine animals, genetics, fishing etc.

-Myth 2: Sharks are swimming close to the shore because we are overfishing the oceans
+Myth 2: Sharks swim close to the shore because we are overfishing the oceans

 Busted: While overfishing in our oceans is a major concern, sharks have always swum inshore whether migrating or following food.

 Myth 3: Menstruating women shouldn't swim in the ocean

-Busted: This is the biggest load of bollocks.
-It takes much more than blood to attract a shark.
+Busted: It takes much more than blood to attract a shark.
 Keep on swimming, ladies!